What originally made you want to join the league?

 I'm going to be taking a larger role on team this year both on and off the field.
 I've also prepared much more this off-season than previously, so I'm excited to see how that work translates on the field.
 No specific individual goal besides leaving it all out on the field every game!

 Have you used any of Antoine’s workouts?
 Have they helped?

 I've been doing some of Antoine's workouts and they've definitely increased my strength more quickly than some workouts I've done in the past.
 My body feels great and I'm ready for the season to start already!

 Click here or a full feature on Lior.

 Lior Givol is now on his third AUDL season after spending his first with the San Jose Spiders and his second on last year’s championship-winning FlameThrowers roster.
 Lior grew up in Sherman Oaks but now lives in San Francisco.
 He learned to play ultimate with current FlameThrowers captain Greg Cohen at URJ Camp Newman and then joined the UC Santa Cruz Banana Slugs during his freshman year.
 Outside of his degree in Business Management Economics, he found the time to train hard and his leadership at practice led to his nomination as team captain for his senior year.
-Over his four years with the team, his ultimate abilities drastically improved and outside of the college scene he went from competing with club team Boost to placing second at club nationals with elite open team Revolver.
-This past year, he won a gold medal in Perth at the U-24 World Championships for team USA and he helped Revolver avenge their loss and win club nationals, punching themselves a ticket to the upcoming World Club Championships.
+Over his four years with the team, his ultimate abilities drastically improved and outside of the college scene he went from competing with club team Boost to competing with Oakland Guerrilla, a rising competitor in the Bay Area.
+This past year, he reached a new career goal when won a gold medal in Perth at the U-24 World Championships for team USA!